How Does Third Party Risk Management Relate to IT?

 Prioritizing third party risk management is the first step toward getting results and shoring up the overall security of your company’s data.
 From there, organizations must develop an effective strategy for carrying out this objective.
 This includes revising or supplementing any existing cybersecurity policies to fully reflect the risk posed by vendors.

 Additionally, a plan should be put into place to actively manage and monitor vendor relationships.
-This typically involves the completion of vendor assessments and mapping to identify where the most sensitive information flows.
+This typically involves the completion of vendor security risk assessments and mapping to identify where the most sensitive information flows.
 If your business handles sensitive personal information, for example, you should track every vendor that may have access to this information on their systems at a given point in time.

 After identifying this data, look to the vendors and review their security and risk controls they have in place.
 For instance, if your payment processor has weaknesses or gaps in their security infrastructure , that relationship may warrant investigation or reassessment.